 Each line item in the cost database is assigned a Plan Type, which is the primary reason or rationale for the recommended replacement, repair, or other corrective action.
 This is the "why" part of the equation.
 A cost or line item may commonly have more than one applicable Plan Type; however, only one Plan Type will be assigned based on the "best" fit, typically the one with the greatest significance.
 The following Plan Types are listed in general weighted order of importance:

-• component that presents a potential liability risk.
 Performance/Integrity = Component or system has failed, is almost failing, performs unreliably, does not perform as intended, and/or poses a risk to overall system stability.
 Accessibility = Does not meet ADA, CBC and/or other handicap accessibility requirements.